 Thrilling sequences include a creepy night-time chase around the perfume factory surrounded by the scent of violets, a gruelling escape to the monastery across the Cornish moors, and of course the patented Aiken Big Dramatic Finish where the heroine battles it out with the eeevil bad guy.

 This is one of her best and most fun novels.”

-No surprise then that the modern incarnation of that same publisher is now happy to bring these novels out again as EBooks
+No surprise then that Orion, the modern incarnation of that first publisher has now brought these novels out again as EBooks

 Go to Orion’s S.F.Gateway site – to read more about Joan Aiken’s early thrillers